haaariiish/Physics_of_life/README.md

 # Physics_of_life
-Project in C++ to modelize living being in fluids
+Project in C++ to modelize living being in fluids \
+Done with the help of Claude Code AI.

 ```